BjAlvestad/vscode-simatic-scl/README.md

 # SCL extension with LSP for VS Code

 This is an extension that provides an LSP for the SCL language.
-It is still in early development, and ***not ready for use***, but cross reference support for local variables, UDTs and FBs is already partially implemented.
+It is still in early development, and ***not ready for use***, but cross reference support for local variables, UDTs and FBs is already implemented.

 The following major things have not been implemented yet: